Temporal Table Considerations and Limitations

 This limitation applies to SQL Server 2016 only.
 CASCADE options are supported in SQL Database and SQL Server 2017 starting from CTP 2.0.

 INSTEAD OF triggers are not permitted on either the current or the history table to avoid invalidating the DML logic.
 AFTER triggers are permitted only on the current table.
 They are blocked on the history table to avoid invalidating the DML logic.

 - Change Data Capture and Change Data Tracking: Supported only on the current table

 - Snapshot and transactional replication: Only supported for a single publisher without temporal being enabled and one subscriber with temporal enabled.
 In this case, the publisher is used for an OLTP workload while subscriber serves for offloading reporting (including 'AS OF' querying).
-Use of multiple subscribers is not supported since this scenario may lead to inconsistent temporal data as each of them would depend on the local system clock.
+When the distribution agent starts, it opens a transaction that is held open until distribution agent stops.
+Due to this behavior SysStartTime and SysEndTime are populated to the begin time of the first transaction that distribution agent starts.
+Consequently, it may be preferable to run the distribution agent on a schedule rather than the default behavior of running it continuously, if having SysStartTime and SysEndTime populated with a time that is close to the current system time is important to your application or organization.
+Use of multiple subscribers is not supported as this may lead to inconsistent temporal data due to dependency on local system clock.

 - Merge replication: Not supported for temporal tables